NykoTera/PiMinecraft/README.md

 **3. Automatic server update**

 Spigot offers the opportunity to build your spigot version.
-Using the buildtools tool, you can get the latest version.
+Using the `buildtools.jar` tool, you can get the latest version.
 This functionality use the [buildtools](https://hub.spigotmc.org/jenkins/job/BuildTools/) script by spigot.

----

 ## Future developments